rahul-gharat/dronahq-docs/docs/self-hosted-deployment/concepts/migrate-from-cloud-to-self-hosted.md

 ## Configure Self-Hosted premise for Applications

-1. Recreate Connectors and Resources
+1. Recreate Connectors and Environment Resources

    - Manually configure [Environments (prod, dev,etc.)](http://localhost:3000/binding-data/data-queries/connector-library/#environments) in Self-Hosted to use them according to your application for running efficiently.

-   - Migrate connectors and resources in your self-hosted instance, ensuring that both instances use the same connector and resource names.
+   - Migrate connectors and environment resources in your self-hosted instance, ensuring that both instances use the same connector and resource names.
 Differences in names may cause issues with imported applications.
       - [Export your connector](../../../datasource-concepts/migrating-between-accounts/#export) configuration as JSON files.
 These exports include queries and configuration options.
       - [Import](../../../datasource-concepts/migrating-between-accounts/#import) these JSON exports into your self-hosted environment.